12-Step Technical SEO Audit Checklist

 Step 8: Test load speed and page experience

 Site speed and page experience directly impact organic positions.
 As such, improving these aspects can lead to higher rankings and better visibility.
-At this point, you should audit your Core Web Vitals.
+At this step of the SEO audit checklist, you should audit your Core Web Vitals.

 Core Web Vitals are a set of specific ranking factors that Google considers essential for measuring user experience.